Tony607/Medical_Triage/README.md

-# Tutorial for Chinese Sentiment analysis with hotel review data
+# Tutorial for Medical triage with patient query
 The repo contains the trainig data located in the data folder and a jupyter notebook for the tutorial.

-You may also read my [write up](https://www.dlology.com/blog/tutorial-chinese-sentiment-analysis-with-hotel-review-data/) including the key difference compared to processing english data and final results.
+You may also read my [write up](https://www.dlology.com/blog/tutorial-medical-triage-with-patient-query/)
 ## Dependencies

-Python 3.5, numpy, pickle, keras, tensorflow, [jieba](https://github.com/fxsjy/jieba)
+Python 3.5, numpy, pickle, keras, tensorflow, nltk, pandas

-### Optional Dependencies for plotting

-pylab, scipy

 ### How to Run
 Run the python notebook by cd into the directory in command line then run